We are offering online classes through Zoom’s virtual platform. See our class schedule to sign up!

 All levels of students are welcome in these classes.
 Instruction will be appropriate for each student’s experience and level of ability.

-We offer a full schedule of classes seven days a week for all levels of practitioner, from beginner to advanced.
-Students who are brand new to yoga should begin in the Fundamentals of Asana classes or Beginner Series and move to higher level classes at their own pace.
+We offer a full schedule of online classes seven days a week for all levels of practitioner, from beginner to advanced.

-The best way to introduce yourself to the benefits of yoga is to start with the basics.
+The best way to introduce yourself to the benefits of Iyengar Yoga is to start with the basics.
 Our 6-week Beginners Series is designed as a starting point to beginning a yoga practice and is perfect for those new to Iyengar Yoga.
-Elementary poses and basic principles of alignment will be introduced to give you a preview of what you’ll experience when you join one of our Level 1 classes.
-This course is offered on a rotating basis.
-Check our website for info on the next series.
+We will be offering this series again this fall.